horsehour/horsehour.github.io/blog/_posts/2017-04-16-match-student-college.md

 # References

-[^manning1995introduction]: Burges, Chris, Tal Shaked, Erin Renshaw, Ari Lazier, Matt Deeds, Nicole Hamilton, and Greg Hullender.
+<a id='manning1995introduction'>[manning1995introduction]</a>: Burges, Chris, Tal Shaked, Erin Renshaw, Ari Lazier, Matt Deeds, Nicole Hamilton, and Greg Hullender.
 "Learning to rank using gradient descent."
 In Proceedings of the 22nd international conference on Machine learning, pp. 89-96.
 ACM, 2005.